mrmic1/drugged_lakes/README.md

 # drugged_lakes
-Project exploring the effects of SSRI pollutants on animal behaviour and interactions using a multi-lake expermental approach.
+Project exploring the effects of SSRI pollutants on animal behaviour and interactions using acoustic telemetry, slow-release exposure implants and a multi-lake expermental approach.